Brief About Open Source Data Mining Tools| yourtechdiet

 It is a free open source data mining tool that uses a machine-learning algorithm for mining the data.
 This tool can be used for macOS, Linux, and Windows.

-This tool is used in various ways for data mining, which includes Experimenter, Weka Knowledge explorer, Simple CL, and Knowledge Flow.
+This tool is used in various ways for data mining, including Experimenter, Weka Knowledge Explorer, Simple CL, and Knowledge Flow.

-Here, these tools work differently as compared to each other.
-For two-dimensional visualization purposes, the explorer is used, and where data sets are large, then Simple CL is used.
+These tools work differently here.
+The explorer is used for two-dimensional visualization purposes, and where data sets are large, Simple CL is used.

 Also, an organization that uses rapid prototyping prefers Weka over others.